 Non-negotiable deal breakers

-As with any relationship, whether it is new or many years in the making, one needs good foundations.
+With that in mind, it’s important to know your deal breakers and stick to them.
 Honesty, trust, respect, integrity and love all make a strong basis for a successful relationship and none of those characteristics require one to play it cool.

 Visit Sloan’s website for more information or follow Sloan on Twitter @sloansw_london and Facebook

-If this article gave you the confidence to find your match, try eHarmony today!Join Now
+If this article gave you the confidence to find your match, try eharmony today!Join Now